datanav/docs/technical/hubspot-superoffice.rst

      - N/A

-HubSpot Product to Superoffice Product
+HubSpot Product to SuperOffice Product
 --------------------------------------
-Every HubSpot Product will be synchronized with a Superoffice Product.
+Every HubSpot Product will be synchronized with a SuperOffice Product.

-Once a link between a HubSpot Product and a Superoffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Product and a SuperOffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Product and a Superoffice Product:
+The following properties are synchronized between a HubSpot Product and a SuperOffice Product:

 .. list-table::
    :header-rows: 1

    * - HubSpot Product Property
-     - Superoffice Product Property
+     - SuperOffice Product Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - properties.description
      - Description
      - "string"